brizer/multi-repo-git/readme.md

 When using git, it is the same as using the native git command:
 `mrgx git push`, `mrgx git merge master`, and so on.

 ### config

-Simplify some operations on the path with the config command, such as `mrgx config ls`, [read here for more details](docs/config.md).
+Simplify some operations on the path with the config command, such as `mrgx config ls`, `mrgx config addp` ,`mrgx config rmp`, [read here for more details](docs/config.md).

 # Want to contribute?